weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/Part 2 A quick start.md

 ### 2.1.2 Load a concept map via code

-We can also load data by writing code.
+We can also load data through coding.
 For example, the concept map data above can be saved as a list object in Python and be loaded like this.
+This is convenient if you only want to test a single case.
 To do this, we need to set the argument `read_from_file=False`.

 ```
 my_cmap = [['beeswax', 'minerals'],